 Understanding Motorhome Jargon

-Now, how do we begin to answer so many questions, about understanding motorhome jargon?
+How do we begin, to answer so many questions, about understanding motorhome jargon?
 Well, we decided to give it our best shot alphabetically.
-If we have missed something and we are bound to have done that.
-Many people get very frustrated that they cannot find an answer to a motorhome or campervan question.
-We want to drive those problems away and sooner than later.
+If we have missed something, we are bound to have done that.
+Many people get very frustrated, because, they cannot find an answer, to a motorhome or campervan question.
+We want to drive those problems away, sooner than later.
 If you have a question or jargon buster, then please let us know.
-You can contact motorhomes campervans by email.
+Just contact motorhomes campervans, by email.
 We will add anything that helps people.
 We like to help people find things ASAP, that is jargon for as soon as possible!
 Don’t you just love when something works!

-You may well want to know something very simple or not quite as simple as you thought.
-There is no doubt it may be important at the time.
-However, if it is to do with anything gas or electric or safety ask an expert!
+You may well want to know something very simple.
+However, there is always motorhome jargon, that is not quite as simple as you thought.
+There is no doubt, it may be important at the time.
+However, if it is to do with anything gas or electric or safety, ask an expert!
 We will always try and pass on an answer.
 But, when it comes to safety first we will flag it up in red.
-So, please do not rely on safety things ask an expert at a motorhome dealers first!
+So, please do not rely on safety things, ask an expert at a motorhome dealers first!
 Here are a few guidelines what we are doing;

 - Safety first